65th Infantry Division (Wehrmacht): Anzio

 Grenadier Regiment 145 and 147 relocated to the Anzio area, and elements of the division went into action as "Kampfgruppe Pfeifer."
 The division fought for the most part west of the Anziata (the road linking Anzio to the Alban Hills) and at times had elements of the 4th Parachute Division under command.
 Elements of the division helped reduce the British salient at Campoleone and then participated in Operation Fischfang, the full-scale counter-offensive aimed at splitting the Anzio beachhead and pushing the Allies back into the sea.
 The division suffered heavy casualties due to Allied artillery and air power, and after Fischfang petered out the two Grenadier Regiments were withdrawn to rest.

 On 20 March 1944 a soldier in the 5th Company, Grenadier Regiment 147 wrote to his wife:

-There are now two serious, unsuccessful attacks behind us, probably a third will follow, and we have a few hours of rest right now, but today we have been replaced in the firing line and are living in a cave right behind the front.
-Some have fallen and are still lying outside, because we can not reach them.
-After five days of uninterrupted action we are dirty, unshaven and tired enough to fall over.
-I am the last of my company's squad and platoon leaders, all the others are dead or wounded.

 Following the failure of Operation Fischfang, representatives of the combat units at Anzio were summoned to the Wolfsschanze.
 A company commander in Grenadier Regiment 145 is quoted in the divisional history: